-The UNSC has imposed an arms embargo on the Central African Republic (CAR) since 2013.
-It bans all supplies of arms and related materiel to the country except to the CAR security forces if such supplies are notified in advance to the relevant UN Sanctions Committee.
-The embargo is time limited but has been extended annually.
+The UNSC imposed an arms embargo on the Central African Republic (CAR) in 2013.
+While it originally put certain conditions on arms supplies to CAR security forces, it currently bans supplies of arms and related materiel to the country except to non-governmental armed groups.
+The embargo is time limited and has been extended annually.

 In December 2013 the UN Security Council adopted unanimously Security Council Resolution 2127 in response to the break down of law and order which saw increasing violence and widespread human rights abuses in the Central African Republic.